Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

-We selectively observe Si-termination and Gd-termination on the crystal surface of GdRu$_2$Si$_2$ cleaved along the (001) plane by ARPES using synchrotron light of a small beam spot ($\sim$ 40 $\times$ 10 $\mu$m$^2$).
-Figure~\ref{fig:fig1}A maps the photoemission intensity near \sub{E}{F} obtained by scanning the beam spot every 20 $\mu$m over the cleavage surface.
-Here, we use the photon energy of 148 eV allowing the resonant photoemission~\cite{Mishra1998} to obtain a better contrast in the intensity map.
-This photon energy also corresponds to the \sub{k}{z} value at the $\Gamma$ point.
-A clear contrast of bright or dark indicates different local densities of states (LDOS) near \sub{E}{F}, distinguishing two kinds of areas either for Gd-termination or Si-termination.
-To identify the correspondence between each area and termination, core-level photoemission is performed (Fig.~\ref{fig:fig1}B) for these two areas: the green spot (bright area) and the purple spot (dark area) marked in Fig.~\ref{fig:fig1}A. The intensity of the Si 2$p$ peak is lower than that of the Gd 4$f$ peak at the green spot.
+\textbf{Extracting the common electronic structure of surface terminations}\\ We selectively observe Si-termination and Gd-termination on the cleaved crystal surface [(001) plane] of GdRu$_2$Si$_2$ (Fig.~\ref{fig:fig1}A) by ARPES using synchrotron light with a small beam spot ($\sim$ 40 $\times$ 10 $\mu$m$^2$).
+Figure~\ref{fig:fig1}B maps the photoemission intensity near the Fermi energy (\sub{E}{F}).
+Here, we use the resonant photon energy of 148 eV~\cite{Mishra1998}, which improves contrast in the intensity map.
+This photon energy also corresponds to the \sub{k}{z} value of $20\pi/c$ at $\Gamma$; here, $c$ is the lattice constant along the $c$ axis.
+A clear contrast of bright and dark distinguishes two areas corresponding either to Gd-termination or Si-termination.
+The core-level photoemission is performed (Fig.~\ref{fig:fig1}C) for these two areas: the green spot (bright area) and the purple spot (dark area) in Fig.~\ref{fig:fig1}B. The intensity of the Si 2$p$ peak is lower than that of the Gd 4$f$ peak at the green spot.
 Inversely, the former is higher than the latter at the purple spot.
-This result identifies the green and purple spots as Gd-termination and Si-termination, respectively.
+This identifies the green and purple spots as Gd-termination and Si-termination, respectively.
+We further confirm this by spatially mapping the core level intensities (Fig. S1).

 Next, we conduct ARPES measurements for these two terminations separately.
-The Si-termination (Fig.~\ref{fig:fig1}D) exhibits two circle-shaped FS sheets within a large windmill-shaped FS sheet centered at $\Gamma$ point.
-In contrast, these characteristic features are not observed for the Gd-termination (Fig.~\ref{fig:fig1}C).
-Instead, much higher intensities are detected at the center $\Gamma$ point.
-Apparent discrepancies between the two domains are also found in the band dispersion.
-Figure~\ref{fig:fig1}E,F is the band dispersions of Gd-termination and Si-termination, respectively, passing through the $\Gamma$ point.
-The overall difference between the two is apparent; for instance, there are some sharp bands near \sub{E}{F} in Si-termination (Fig.~\ref{fig:fig1}F) while these bands are missing in Gd-termination (Fig.~\ref{fig:fig1}E).
-These discrepancies allow us to easily distinguish the two domains during ARPES measurements.
+The Si-termination (Fig.~\ref{fig:fig1}E) exhibits two circle-shaped FS sheets within a large windmill-shaped FS sheet centered at $\Gamma$.
+In contrast, these features are not observed for the Gd-termination (Fig.~\ref{fig:fig1}D).
+Instead, much higher intensities are detected around $\Gamma$.
+Figure~\ref{fig:fig1}F and \ref{fig:fig1}G show the band dispersions of Gd-termination and Si-termination, respectively, passing through $\Gamma$.
+The overall difference between the two is apparent; for instance, there are some sharp bands near \sub{E}{F} in Si-termination (Fig.~\ref{fig:fig1}G), whereas these bands are missing in Gd-termination (Fig.~\ref{fig:fig1}F).
+These differences are reproduced by our slab calculations (Fig. S2).